COHRINT/dem_server/README.md

 Convert this elevation map into a hazard map: rosrun policy_server xyzToImage.py <width in px> <points.xyz> <scale>

-This produces a hazpackage.pkl file that bundles the original hazmap and the downsampled thresholded versions (corrupted and true) together
+This produces a hazpackage.pkl file that bundles the original hazmap and the downsampled thresholded versions (corrupted and true) together.
+In the first step, the points file is saved as a numpy binary file (same prefix, .npy extension) so that subsequent runs are a lot faster

 Generate a goal list file, as in launch/goalList.csv.
 Fields:
 1. Goal ID, string